RobertStuff/test-wallet/wallet/README.md

     # first time only
     $ANDROID_HOME/bin/tools/sdkmanager ndk-bundle

-Finally, you can build Bitcoin Wallet and sign it with your development key.
+Finally, you can build Woodcoin Wallet and sign it with your development key.
 Again in your workspace,
 use:

     # first time only